Our Services

 Published on: 4/24/2026

-Red light therapy may help relieve seasonal sinusitis by reducing inflammation, improving mucus clearance and enhancing local blood flow as a noninvasive complement to standard treatments.
-Early research and small clinical studies report better nasal airflow and reduced facial pressure with consistent home or in-clinic RLT sessions.
+Red light therapy (RLT) may ease seasonal sinusitis symptoms by reducing nasal inflammation, improving mucus clearance, and boosting local blood flow.
+Used as a noninvasive complement to standard sinusitis treatments, RLT has shown promising results in early clinical studies, with patients reporting better nasal airflow and less facial pressure after consistent home or in-clinic sessions.

 Seasonal sinusitis—often triggered by pollen, mold or other allergens—leads to congestion, facial pressure and reduced quality of life for millions each year.
 As traditional treatments like antihistamines, nasal corticosteroids and saline rinses continue to dominate, many seek non-drug options.
 One emerging approach is photobiomodulation, commonly known as red light therapy (RLT).
 Here's what you need to know about red light therapy for seasonal allergies and sinuses, based on current science and expert opinion.